openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let appProvisionType: String
 ```

-**Description:** The type of the application's signing certificate file, which can be debug or release.
+**Function:** The type of the application's signing certificate file, which can be debug or release.

 **Type:** String